DeetonRushy/SStorage/README.md

 ## Upcoming features

-**Encoding**: SStorage will soon support storing the data with a specific encoding.
+- [x] **Encoding**: SStorage will soon support storing the data with a specific encoding.
+- [ ] **Speeds** : Writing speeds are slightly slower that read speeds.
+The plan is to reduce these speeds by at least 15ms.